rationalintelligence/crb/crates/crb/README.md

 ## Actor Model

 Agents handle messages asynchronously.
 Actor behavior is enabled by default if no transition state is specified in the `begin()` method.
-Alternatively, you can switch to this mode from any state by calling `Next::process()`, which starts message processing.
+Alternatively, you can switch to this mode from any state by calling `Next::events()`, which starts message processing.

 In other words, the actor state is the default for the agent, so simply implementing the `Agent` trait is enough: